jnear/cs202-compiler-construction/index.md

 you to submit *something* for every assignment, even if your solution is far from complete.

-Each assignment includes a *challenge exercise*, which generally involves extending your compiler with extra features or optimization capabilities.
-Graduate students are required to complete all of the challenge exercises; undergraduates who successfully complete the challenge exercise for an assignment will receive 5% extra credit for that assignment.
+Most assignments include a *challenge exercise*, which generally involves extending your compiler with extra features or optimization capabilities.
+Graduate students are required to complete all of the challenge exercises, and the challenge exercise will account for 20% of the total grade for the assignment.
+Undergraduates who successfully complete the challenge exercise for an assignment will receive 5% extra credit for that assignment.

 Assignments will be graded according to the following rubric: